euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

    import fabio, pyFAI
    data = fabio.open("Pilatus1M.edf").data
    ai = pyFAI.load("Pilatus1M.poni")
-   tth, I = ai.integrate1d(data, 1000, unit="2th_deg", method="numpy")
+   tth, I = ai.integrate1d(data, 1000, unit="2th_deg",\
+                                        method="numpy")

 Output scale (r, q or :math:`2\theta`) and units can be chosen with the *unit* keyword.
-The *method* keyword selects the algorithm used, those algorithms will be precisely described in this contribution.
+The *method* keyword selects the algorithm used for integration, those algorithms will be precisely described in this contribution.
-The description made in this paper is limited the description of 1D full azimuthal integration with a planar detector orthogonal the incoming beam, in this case the conic drawn on the detector are concentric circles.
+Nevertheless the description will be limited to 1D full azimuthal integration with a planar detector orthogonal the incoming beam, in this case the conics drawn on the detector are concentric circles.
+The generic geometry is described in [pyFAI_ocl]_.

 Test case